James Madison Park

 Park HistoryJames Madison Park History (document with references sited)

 In 1995, a lot was added to the park to improve access to the Bernard-Hoover Boathouse at 622 E. Gorham St. This building dates back to 1915, though Charles Bernard built the first boathouse at this site in 1855.
-In 1943, Harry Hoover bought the boathouse and operated it until 1968, when the city acquired the property.
-It was rehabilitated in 1992 and is now leased by the Mendota Rowing Club.
+In 1943, Harry Hoover bought the boathouse and operated it until 1968, when the City acquired the property.
+It was rehabilitated in 1992 and is leased by the Mendota Rowing Club.
 It is on the National Register of Historic Places.

-The Gates of Heaven Synagogue originally stood at 214 West Washington Avenue.
+The now reservable Gates of Heaven originally stood as a synagogue at 214 West Washington Avenue.
 It was built in 1863 and is one of the oldest surviving synagogue buildings in the country.
 It was designed by August Kutzbock, who also designed the second state capitol building, which burned in 1904.
 After the Ahavath Achim congregation sold the building in 1916, it was put to other uses, including as a funeral parlor, government storage facility, headquarters of the Women's Christian Temperance Union, a church, a dentist's office and a veterinary clinic.
 In 1970, it was threatened with demolition, and a Gates of Heaven Foundation was formed to save it and place it on the National Register of Historic Places.
 Jacking it up on 96 aircraft wheels and moving it to James Madison Park saved the building.

 To the right of the synagogue, there is a monument to the 45,000 International Volunteers who fought for the Spanish Republic during the Spanish Civil War (1936-1939), including the 2800 Americans who served in the Abraham Lincoln Brigade.
 The monument includes the names of 37 Wisconsin volunteers.
 It was erected in 1999, and was only the second monument of its kind.
 (The first was in Seattle.)